 His captors later stated, “He was very brave when he was at La Cabana Fortress murdering innocent civilians, including a 14 year old child, but he seemed really scared after he was captured.”

-Reportedly Che pleaded for his life stating, “I am much more valuable to you alive than dead,”
+Reportedly Che pleaded for his life stating, “I am much more valuable to you alive than dead.”

 Apparently his captors didn’t agree.
 He was dealt with as he dealt with countless others, sent to the firing squad and executed.

 At a screening at the Sundance film festival for the movie, “Motorcycle Diaries” based on Che’s book, the audience stood and enthusiastically applauded.
-Some have asked if they know what they are applauding… or who?
+Some have asked if they know what they are applauding… or whom?
 Those who support Che in Hollywood and leftist circles in Academia claim in response that Che Guevara was a free thinker and an idealist revolutionary.